 When you think about Native Americans, what do you think about?
 Do you imagine an “Indians and cowboys” scene from the 1800s that involves a lot of shouting and gunfire?
 Maybe you think of broken English and peace pipes in a smoke filled tipi?
 Whatever comes to mind, it probably isn’t a modern people that contribute to almost every part of this country we live in.

-The most knowledge a majority of Americans have about Native peoples today can be summed up in just a few words: reservations, casinos, and poverty.
+The most knowledge a majority of Americans have about Native peoples today can be summed up in just a few words: reservations, casinos such as this, and poverty.

 As a proud member of the Seminole Nation, the widespread ignorance of not just my people, but all Native peoples, frustrates me beyond words.
 They are the original histories of our nation, but are always glossed over in textbooks and media as insignificant and inconsequential, if they’re mentioned at all.